jdhitsolutions/jdhitsolutions.github.io/README.md

-# Sources and links for Jeff Hicks
+# Sources, Links, and Info for Jeff Hicks

 ## Author | Teacher | MVP